solana-labs/solana/docs/src/implemented-proposals/staking-rewards.md

   initial deposit.

 Safecoin's trustless sense of time and ordering provided by its PoH data structure, along with its [turbine](https://www.youtube.com/watch?v=qt_gDRXHrHQ&t=1s) data broadcast and transmission design, should provide sub-second transaction confirmation times that scale with the log of the number of nodes in the cluster.
-This means we shouldn't have to restrict the number of validating nodes with a prohibitive 'minimum deposits' and expect nodes to be able to become validators with nominal amounts of SOL staked.
+This means we shouldn't have to restrict the number of validating nodes with a prohibitive 'minimum deposits' and expect nodes to be able to become validators with nominal amounts of SAFE staked.
 At the same time, Safecoin's focus on high-throughput should create incentive for validation clients to provide high-performant and reliable hardware.
 Combined with potential a minimum network speed threshold to join as a validation-client, we expect a healthy validation delegation market to emerge.
-To this end, Safecoin's testnet will lead into a "Tour de SOL" validation-client competition, focusing on throughput and uptime to rank and reward testnet validators.
+To this end, Safecoin's testnet will lead into a "Tour de SAFE" validation-client competition, focusing on throughput and uptime to rank and reward testnet validators.

 ## Penalties